catalyst-network/Catalyst/GUIDELINES.md

 # Project Guidelines

+Whenever a guideline is not explicitly given in this document, please refer the [.Net Framework Design Guidelines](https://docs.microsoft.com/en-us/dotnet/standard/design-guidelines/) to make your own decision.

 ## Code style

 When contributing to this repository, please make sure you respect the code style it defines.